Maurice Roëves

-John Maurice Roëves (/ˈroʊ.iːvz/; 19 March 1937 – 14 July 2020) was a Scottish actor.
+John Maurice Roëves (/ˈroʊ.iːvz/; 19 March 1937 – 14 July 2020) was a British actor.
 He appeared in over 120 film and television roles, in both the United Kingdom and the United States.
 His breakthrough performance was as Stephen Dedalus in the 1967 film adaptation of James Joyce's Ulysses.
 He was a regular fixture on BBC and BBC Scotland programmes, often portraying what The Guardian called "tough guys, steely villains or stalwart military figures with directness, authenticity and spiky energy".

 Early life and education

 Roëves was born in Sunderland to Rhoda (nee Laydon) and Percival Roëves.
 When he was six the family moved to Glasgow, where he was raised from then on.
 He left Hyndland Secondary School early to help his father, and undertook National Service in the Royal Scots Greys, where he was a tank mechanic.
 After he left the Army he studied at the College of Dramatic Art at the Royal Conservatoire of Scotland, where he won a Gold Medal for acting.